dustinlit/California-Wildfire-Ignition-ML-Modeling/README.md

 - **Dryness** features are the top climate driver.

 ## Project Challenges
-- **Dataset size** - As Additional data is added and overall spatial granularity is increased, ***processor times are becoming prohibitively large and unwieldy*** on current hardware.
+- **Dataset size** - As Additional data is constantly added and overall spatial granularity is increased, ***processor times are becoming prohibitively large and unwieldy*** on current hardware.
 It has become a balancing act to subset the dataset for efficient workflow without overly affecting model performance.
 - **Heavy Class Imbalance** - Damaging wildfire events are rare compared to days with no significant events.
 The low risk class composes the overwhelming majority of the total data points.
 Moderate and high risk events only compose **3.6%**.
 In testing, `Undersampling` the majority class works best for balancing, while oversampling the minority class tends to *add too much noise* to the models.
-- **Messy Real World Data** - You dont ahve to wander to far of the path of nice cultivated datasets to realize the inherent messiness of real world data.
-While many agencies do a fantastic job wrangling the data for their needs, interconnecting this data can become a challenge.
-Data with large gaps, data without spatial fields or too low resolution, data in which you have to wrangle random mistakes.
-Some days feel like a rodeo, and many promising avenues become dead ends as sometimes the bull gets you.
+- **Messy Real World Data** - You don’t have to get far from clean, well‑curated datasets before you run into the real messiness of actual data.
+Agencies do solid work organizing what they need, but connecting all those pieces is another challenge.
+You end up dealing with big gaps, missing or low‑resolution spatial info, and the occasional random error that throws everything off.
+Some days it feels like a data rodeo and sometimes the bull wins.
-- **Fire Complexity** - Damaging fires often persist for many days and evolve at different rates and many databases lack consistent listings for file containment times.
-This makes utilizing ignition dates for spread and damage problematic.
-A time consuming auditing of multiple databases may be required.
+- **Fire Complexity** - Large, damaging fires can burn for days and grow at very different rates, and many datasets don’t consistently track containment times.
+Because of that, relying only on ignition dates makes it difficult to accurately model when fires spread or how much damage they ultimately cause.
-- **Spatial Resolution** - My current hardware limits the resolution at which the state can be analyzed.
-This creastes overgeneralization and neutralization of some data, like `slope` and `wind speed`.
+- **Spatial Resolution** - My current hardware limits how finely I can analyze the state.
+As a result, some variables, like slope and wind speed, get averaged out or flattened, leading to overgeneralization and loss of important detail.

+## Personal Challenges
+The primary journey of this project has always been to learn more about spatial data science, practice and expand `ArcGIS` skills, and get more valuable practical `python` coding experience.
+While I have grown tremendously in all of these areas, but taking on something this large also surfaced a few challenges I didn’t fully expect going in.

+**Identifying and Preventing** ***Data Leakage***:
+I chalk this lesson up to being a classic rookie mistake.
+I initially believed I understood how to avoid data leaks, but I have learned that they can be subtle and deceptive.
+Often, moments where i feel 'finally nailed it' are followed by the sudden realization that there is liekly an apparent leak hiding somewhere.
+As a result, I now approach any sudden performance bumps with caution and double check any feature engineering or introduction of new data.

+**Maintaining a Cohesive Project Structure**
+This project began as a simple Jupyter notebook page, soon expanded to five, and has now grown into 12+ modules, 4+ appendices, and multiple source files.
+As the project scales, handling and passing data throughout these modules has become more complex and sometimes bugs or changes became more difficult to trace and more time consuming.
+Consistent organization throughout modules along with clear communication of inputs and outputs are now essential to keeping the structure manageable and growing.

+**Knowing the Proper time to Document and Analyze Variables** There is no argument that documentation and analysis are crucial parts to a project.
+Ultimately, I have spent many hours documenting variables and structures that appeared complete, only to have to be completely rewritten or revised.
+I now document with simple headers and critical notes only, reserving more detailed documentation for when a module is closer to completion.
+This approach ensures I maintain clarity and speed throughout development.

 ## Next Steps / Potential Improvements
 - Re-evaluate damage model structure.
 Maybe change to regression with dollar amount.